East Bernard Independent School District

 East Bernard Independent School District (EBISD) is a public school district based in East Bernard, Texas, United States.

 The district serves the City of East Bernard and the unincorporated area of Bonus.
 EBISD served Bonus since 1973.
+In 1956 the district absorbed the former Lissie school district.
+The district spans 182 sqmi.

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.